 And we haven’t even included an end user (sales dev and account executives) yet.

-If Pipedrive wants to influence enterprise-level customers, they’ll need to map out and target the entire buying committee for each target account, from technical buyers to economic decision-makers, and create messaging that resonates with the unique concerns of each person.
+If Pipedrive wants to influence enterprise-level customers, they need to map out and target the entire buying committee for each target account, from technical buyers to economic decision-makers, and create messaging that speaks to the unique concerns of each person.

 One of the main reasons companies struggle to meaningfully engage buying committees is a lack of the right tools.